mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 # Introduction

-The ESP Header Compression Profile (EHCP) {{!I-D.mglt-ipsecme-diet-esp}} minimizes the overhead associated with ESP by compressing both the ESP and additional fields within the secured packet.
+The ESP Header Compression Profile (EHCP) {{!I-D.ietf-ipsecme-diet-esp}} minimizes the overhead associated with ESP by compressing both the ESP header and additional fields within the secured packet.
 EHCP utilizes Attributes for Rules Generation (AfRG) that are specified for each Security Association (SA).
 Certain AfRG have already been established during the SA negotiation process through IKEv2.
-This extension facilitates the agreement on the remaining AfRG through IKEv2
+This extension facilitates the agreement on the remaining AfRG through IKEv2.
-.

 # Protocol Overview

 As illustrated in {{fig-overview}}, an initiator intending to utilize the Header Compression Profile (HCP) informs its peer by sending a HCP_SUPPORTED Notify Payload during the IKE_AUTH and CREATE_CHILD_SA exchanges.
-The HCP_SUPPORTED includes a list of Proposal payloads, each comprising an EHCP Name along with a set of Attributes for Rules Generation (AfRG){{!I-D.mglt-ipsecme-diet-esp}}.
-Any AfRG for which the initiator has no limitations SHOULD be excluded.
+The HCP_SUPPORTED includes a list of Proposal payloads, each comprising an EHCP Name along with a set of Attributes for Rules Generation (AfRG){{!I-D.ietf-ipsecme-diet-esp}}.
+Any AfRG for which the initiator wishes to specify no limitations SHOULD be excluded, i.e., an AfRG is only sent if the sending peer wants the receiving peer to select a subset of the available values.
 A given AfRG MAY be repeated with different values in order to provide a list of acceptable values.
-A range of possible AfRG value MAY be indicated as well.
+A range of possible AfRG values MAY be indicated as well.

-Proposals that contain an unknown HCP Name or any of the specified AfRG must be disregarded by the initiator.
-If none of the received Proposals are deemed acceptable, the responder may choose to disregard the HCP_SUPPORTED Notify Payload.
+If a Proposal contains an unknown HCP Name, or any AfRG in a Proposal is unknown, then the entire Proposal must be discarded by the responder.
+If none of the received Proposals are deemed acceptable, the responder MAY choose to discard the HCP_SUPPORTED Notify Payload.
 Nevertheless, it is anticipated that the responder will provide an explanation for rejecting all HCP Proposals.
-Should the reason pertain to an AfRG with an unacceptable value, the responder should reply with an HCP_UNSUPPORTED Notify Payload.
-This Notify Payload should include one or more acceptable Proposal Payloads to guide the initiator.
+If the reason pertains to an AfRG with an unacceptable value, the responder SHOULD reply with an HCP_UNSUPPORTED Notify Payload.
+This Notify Payload SHOULD include one or more acceptable Proposal Payloads to guide the initiator.

-Conversely, if the receiver identifies a suitable Proposal, it will respond with a HCP_SUPPORTED Notify Payload that includes the chosen Proposal.
+Conversely, if the receiver identifies a suitable Proposal, it will respond with an HCP_SUPPORTED Notify Payload that includes the chosen Proposal.
 In cases where the AfRG was not explicitly stated, the responder will provide the AfRG unless it defaults to a standard value.
 Each AfRG MUST NOT be mentioned more than one time.
-When multiple values are provided for a specific AfRG either multiple values being provided or via a range of acceptable values, the receiver MUST NOT provide more than one values.
+When multiple values are provided for a specific AfRG (either multiple values being provided or via a range of acceptable values), the responder MUST NOT provide more than one value.
 The Proposal MUST NOT contain any range of AfRG.

 Upon receipt of an HCP_UNSUPPORTED Notify Payload, the initiator has the option to restart the CREATE_CHILD_SA exchange.

-When the initiator receives the HCP_SUPPORTED Notify Payload, it will evaluate the Proposal to ensure it aligns with the initial proposal and adheres to its policies prior to executing the HCP.
+When the initiator receives the HCP_SUPPORTED Notify Payload, it will evaluate the Proposal to ensure that it aligns with the initial proposal and adheres to its policies prior to executing the HCP.

 ~~~
 Initiator                         Responder